 This structure actually makes BHAs more soluble in oil, so they can go deeper into the skin.
 This also means BHAs exfoliate the underneath layers of your skin, while AHAs work on the top layers only.

 There is only one kind of beta hydroxy acid, compared to the many alpha hydroxy acids (AHAs), and that’s salicylic acid.
 Once the acid has penetrated into your skin, it works by dissolving the bonds between skin cells and can help to treat acne, blackheads and whiteheads.

 Of course, AHAs and BHAs are not the only types of acids found in skincare products, there are plenty of others but the two you may have heard about are hyaluronic acid and retinoids.

 Hyaluronic acid is produced naturally in our bodies, and its function is to retain moisture.

 There is a large amount of hyaluronic acid found in our eyes and connective tissues.
 As a result, hyaluronic acid is marketed as an ingredient to treat dry skin, helping the skin hold more moisture and look plumper.

 Hyaluronic acid can be combined with many other acids, except glycolic acid which has a low pH level and could stop the hyaluronic acid from working.
 As always, be careful when combining different acids in your skincare routine, particularly if you have sensitive skin.
-See our science of moisturiser article for more info.

-Any ingredient you see with the word retinol, retinoid or retinoic acid is a derivative of vitamin A. Retinoids were first developed in the 1970s as treatments for skin problems, and they have a number of science-based benefits.
+Any ingredient you see with the word retinol, retinoid or retinoic acid is a derivative of Vitamin A. Retinoids were first developed in the 1970s as treatments for skin problems, and they have a number of science-based benefits.

 They have been proven to unclog pores, for example, which can help make other products more effective.
 Retinoids are often said to be great treatments for signs of ageing, but just like AHAs they can make your face more sensitive to sunlight.